shizhouxing/Robustness-Verification-for-Transformers/README.md

 Zhouxing Shi, Huan Zhang, Kai-Wei Chang, Minlie Huang, Cho-Jui Hsieh.
 [Robustness Verification for Transformers](https://openreview.net/pdf?id=BJxwPJHFwS).
 ICLR 2020.

+**New work**: We have developed a stronger algorithm, auto_LiRPA, which can be used for robustness verification on general computational graphs and general perturbation specifications.
+See our latest [paper](https://arxiv.org/abs/2002.12920) and [code](https://github.com/KaidiXu/auto_LiRPA).

 ## Prerequisites

 We used Python 3 and PyTorch 1.3.
 To install the required python libraries with pip: